- Tracy Gunn

 Sinus Squeeze.
 A diver may or may not feel pain upon descending with blocked sinuses as the pressure pushes in on the trapped air.
 A rapid descent may cause pain in the eyes, teeth, or cheekbones.
 As hydrostatic pressure forces blood and fluid from the surrounding tissue into the air pockets, any pain is usually alleviated.

-Upon ascent the air re-expands, the blood and fluids are pushed into the nasal cavity and the diver surfaces with blood in the mask.
+Upon ascent, the air re-expands, the blood and fluids are pushed into the nasal cavity, and the diver surfaces with blood in the mask.
 While it looks quite dramatic, it will heal on its own and requires little or no medical attention unless accompanied by severe pain.

 Dry suit squeeze occurs during a rapid descent if you don’t equalize the air spaces.
-The air pocket inside your dry suit is squeezed, and as a result the material of your dry suit is pressed against your body.
-Most commonly occurs when a rapid descent when the dry suit inflator is accidently left disconnected.
+The air pocket inside your dry suit is squeezed, and as a result, the material of your dry suit is pressed against your body.
+Most commonly occurs when a rapid descent when the dry suit inflator is accidentally left disconnected.
 Dry suit squeeze is particularly uncomfortable around the valves and seams of your suit.
 A tight neck seal on a newly replaced dry suit seal may cause a diver to feel light-headed.
 Seals can be trimmed with scissors until the correct fit is obtained.

 Lung Squeeze (Thoracic squeeze) can happen if a person dives to a depth that compresses the lungs below their residual volume (the lowest volume they reach naturally).
 Although this would mean a free dive deeper than 30m or exhaling and descending with empty lungs.
 This could compress the lungs below residual volume in only 2-3m of water.
 If compression continues, the delicate lung tissue may rupture and allow tissue fluids to enter the lung spaces and tubules.
 The outer linings of the lungs (pleural sacs) may separate from the chest wall, and the lung may collapse.
-The predominant symptom would be pain when the pressure becomes too great and this be relieved by ascending, If the squeeze has been enough to cause lung damage, the diver will have trouble breathing, may exhale frothy blood, and may even become unconscious.
+The predominant symptom would be pain when the pressure becomes too great, and this is relieved by ascending.
+If the squeeze has been enough to cause lung damage, the diver will have trouble breathing, may exhale frothy blood, and may even become unconscious.
 Artificial respiration may be necessary if the breathing has stopped.
 Any symptoms of thoracic squeeze call for prompt medical attention.

 CAROTID SINUS REFLEX

-Low blood pressure triggers a higher heart rate and high blood pressure triggers a lower heart rate.
+Low blood pressure triggers a higher heart rate, and high blood pressure triggers a lower heart rate.

 Receptors interpret pressure from an excessively tight hood or wet suit constricting the neck as high blood pressure.